The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 No matter their gender, young drivers pay high car insurance premiums.
 Insurance companies consider young drivers more likely to take risks, drive dangerously, and file claims.
 These tendencies make young drivers more expensive insurance clients.
 As drivers age, their auto insurance rates typically drop accordingly.

-The average male teen driver pays 13% more for car insurance than a young female driver.
+The average male teen driver pays a little over 14% more for car insurance than a young female driver.
 Again, this reflects the risk exhibited by young male drivers.
 Insurers account for this additional risk by increasing young male drivers' premiums.

 After the age of 25, the difference between men's and women’s car insurance premiums amounts to what is essentially just a rounding error.
-On average, women paid approximately 1% more than did men in the same age group in 2017.
+On average, women paid less than 1% more than men in the same age group in 2018.
 The data insurance companies rely upon show women presenting a slightly greater risk than male drivers.

 The above data is a nationwide average.
 Currently, Hawaii, Massachusetts, Pennsylvania, North Carolina, California, and Montana do not use gender as a rating factor for car insurance premiums.
 However, women in Nevada pay nearly 6% more for car insurance than do the state's male drivers.

-Although women paid more in 2017, data from 2016 showed men were actually paying higher premiums.
-In 2016, national averages showed men paid about .05% more than women for car insurance.
-For drivers older than 25, the difference between car insurance premium for men and women is insignificant.
+Although women paid more in 2018, data from 2016 showed men paid higher premiums, with a difference of 0.05% more than what women paid for car insurance.
+For drivers older than 25, the difference between car insurance premiums for men and women was insignificant.